 Explanation:

-D. A Transformer: Uses a soft iron core to maximize magnetic flux linkage and minimize energy losses.
+D. Transformer: Uses soft iron as the core to allow magnetic flux to pass easily and reduce energy loss.

 11. A gas of volume \( V_0 \) and pressure \( P_0 \) is compressed to one-fifth of its volume.
 If the temperature remains constant, the new pressure will be